textbook-hunt/textbook-hunt/index.md

 * Post Listing Page <br/>
 Users can post a listing for a textbook they own and wish to sell.
 Users will provide details such as a picture of the book, name of the book, condition of the book, etc.
 ![](doc/postListing.png)
-Here is the [link](http://textbookhunt.meteorapp.com/#/add)  for the page.

 * Edit Listing Page <br/>
 Users can edit their existing textbook listings.
 This includes changing metadata, descriptions, price, availability, etc.
 ![](doc/editListing.png)
-Here is the [link](http://textbookhunt.meteorapp.com/#/edit/CY8yJrv4vaXYwSuMi) for the page.

 * Listing Page <br/>
 Users will be met with this page when clicking on one of the posts that interests them.
 Through this page, they can see the book name, price, condition, and description.
 They can also add a memo in order to purchase the book.
 If the user posted the listing, they have the option to edit.
 ![](doc/listing.png)
-Here is the [link](http://textbookhunt.meteorapp.com/#/listing/8knbE62zBJLMD4cqn) for the page.

 * Admin Page <br/>
 The Admin has the ability to edit or delete the textbook information.